What would Rousseau advise internet leaders today?

 What could we learn from Rousseau and other philosophers who wrote about social contracts?

 Rousseau would not be particularly enthusiastic about either the old internet contract (run by the tech elite) nor the alternative proposals (the government-driven approach).
 For Rousseau, the core of a social contract is the process in which citizens (in this case internet citizens) actively participate in public debates and decision-making.
 This includes much more than occasional voting.
-Rousseau would definitely argue for the establishment of the general will of all internet users around a few key principles (parallel to the current discussion of internet principles).
+Rousseau would argue for establishing the general will of all internet users around a few key principles (parallel to the current discussion of internet principles).
 He would be concerned about the number of social contractors (two billion internet users).
 He envisaged a social contract for small societies, modelled around his hometown of Geneva.
-Rousseau’s social contract is demanding for citizens.
+Rousseau’s social contract demands that citizens be included.
 It requires a very active participation in political life, as well as continuing education towards achieving ‘civic skills’ (capacity building).

 Hobbes’s version of a social contract would be popular in the cybersecurity community.
 In Leviathan, Hobbes developed a social contract starting from the hypothesis that humans are selfish and motivated to do everything they can to protect what belongs to them and what can improve their glory, regardless of the rights and interests of others.
 This inevitably leads into war of all against all and human lives being ‘solitary, poor, nasty, brutish and short’.
 For Hobbes, the solution was that people pass their natural rights to a sovereign (state) that guarantees them security.
 They exchange their freedom for security, motivated by fear of anarchy and a war of all against all.
 Currently, fear of the Internet is not particularly strong, but with increasing risks it may make people ready to delegate their rights to a sovereign that can ensure the safety of their ‘digital life and assets’.

 Let us see what type of Internet social contract will emerge through complex and messy policy processes.
-In the meantime, if you are in Geneva, make sure you visit Rousseau’s island.
+In the meantime, if you are in Geneva, visit Rousseau’s island.
 You may get some new ideas and inspiration for Internet governance.

 Leave a Reply